SgtAlexis/SgtBot/docs/README.md

 every game is included.

 When a specific game is included/excluded, most of the time this applies for every source (e.g. _Steam_, _Twitch_…).
 However, sometimes _Sgt.
 Bot_ is not able to unify the same game across multiple sources.
-In that case when including/excluding the game, it may appear multiple times and eventually with the source in parentheses.
+In that case, when including/excluding the game, it may appear multiple times and eventually with the source in parentheses.

 Example: